Oaxaca City: Street art and printmaking

 Following the violent suppression of the 2006 Oaxaca protests, the city went from having a shortage of printing presses in the 1980s to becoming the "capital of Mexican printmaking" in 2017.
-The 2006 political crisis led to the founding of several art collectives that use printmaking, muralism, and street art to address social issues.
+Several art collectives making political work in printmaking, muralism, and street art formed after the 2006 crisis.

-Several printmaking collectives emerged, creating an ecosystem of mutual support, including Asamblea de Artistas Revolucionarios de Oaxaca (ASARO), Colectivo Subterráneos, Lapiztola, Taller Artístico Comunitario, Burro Press, and Cooperativa Gráfica Oaxaca.
-By the late 2010s, at least 10 to 20 active printmaking workshops operated throughout the city, with printmaking talleres dotting many city blocks.
+Several printmaking collectives emerged, including Asamblea de Artistas Revolucionarios de Oaxaca (ASARO), Colectivo Subterráneos, Lapiztola, Taller Artístico Comunitario, Burro Press, and Cooperativa Gráfica Oaxaca.
+By the late 2010s, at least 10 to 20 active printmaking workshops operated throughout the city.
 Collectives operate through a democratic assembly format, with most works unsigned or attributed collectively to avoid persecution and emphasize collective causes over individual identity.

-International museums have exhibited Oaxacan printmaking, including the Erie Art Museum, UCLA's Fowler Museum, Princeton University, the Library of Congress, the Chrysler Museum of Art, and the Maxwell Museum of Anthropology.
-The collectives continue to address contemporary political crises, such as gentrification and violence against women.
+Oaxacan printmaking has been exhibited at the Erie Art Museum, UCLA's Fowler Museum, Princeton University, the Library of Congress, the Chrysler Museum of Art, and the Maxwell Museum of Anthropology.
+The collectives continue to address political issues such as gentrification and violence against women.